OpenNews/srccon-2021/attendees.md

 # Participation at SRCCON 2021

 SRCCON 2021 is a hands-on conference, where everyone who attends actively participates throughout the event.
 Our [call for participation form is now open](/participation/form).
 If you'd like to be part of SRCCON 2021, use that form to let us know how.
+If you're thinking about proposing a session, check out our [session proposal guide](sessions/proposal-guide/).

 <span id="schedule"></span>